Ingrown hair: causes and how to treat

 Use body exfoliation

 Use a body scrub on a weekly basis to treat ingrown hair.
 Waxing House suggests you use body exfoliation 1 week after waxing.
+Don’t exfoliate your skin more than once a week.

 Laser hair removal